Calapooya Tipi

 Who were the Calapooya Indians?

 Santiam and Calapooya Indians lived in this area but were not numerous or warlike when the first white settlers arrived.
 White men's diseases -- smallpox, measles, "fevers", etc. -- had depopulated western Oregon for half a century.
-By 1851 there were probably fewer than 600 indians in the whole county; many of them were moved to Grand Ronde Indian Reservation in 1856.
+By 1851 there were fewer than 600 Indians in the entire county; many of them were moved to Grand Ronde Indian Reservation in 1856.
 Little is known of the ancestors of these people. (from: Benton County Historical Society and Museum.)

 "Honor the sacred.
 Honor the Earth, our Mother.
 Honor the Elders, Honor all with whom we share the Earth: Four-legged, two-legged, winged ones.
 Swimmers, crawlers, plant and rock people.
 Walk in balance and beauty."